 This separation could have happened at any time by someone unknowingly bumping the pipe or even from the vibration of the furnace blower motor.
 Had I not discovered this, at some point in the future the furnace would have blown poisonous carbon monoxide gas directly into the air of the home and my client would likely have been found dead from carbon monoxide poisoning.

 Be sure to check furnace and water heater vent pipes outdoors where the pipes penetrate through exterior walls.
 Pipes that are not glued outdoors can damage the interior of a furnace or water heater which can then introduce poisonous carbon monoxide gas indoors.

 How to inspect your vent pipes

 I recommend performing a visual inspection of furnace and water heater vent pipes by looking for adhesive glue at the joints.
 You should see some residual glue that oozed out of the joints at the time the pipes were assembled.

 If you do not see evidence of adhesive glue, I recommend holding the vent pipes with your hands and trying to twist or pull them apart at the joints.
 If the pipes were properly glued, they should not budge.

-Check for debris particles or corrosion at appliance vents
+Debris particles or corrosion at appliance vents indicates carbon monoxide poisoning

-Negative indoor air pressure is a very common problem homes that can prevent appliance exhaust from venting correctly to the outdoors, and as a result, poison the air indoors with carbon monoxide gas.
+Negative indoor air pressure is a very common problem in homes that can prevent appliance exhaust from venting correctly to the outdoors, and as a result, poison the air indoors with carbon monoxide gas.
 This occurs whenever the interior of a home is depressurized while using bathroom and kitchen exhaust fans, fireplaces, and especially clothes dryers.